Sex and ageing

 Don’t treat sex as a taboo subject

 If you have a partner, talk openly with them about any changes you are experiencing or what might be different while being intimate.
 Get advice if you need it.
-Speak to your GP, find a menopause specialist or clinic for advice, research the issue and check out information available from organisations like Age Concern(external link) and Sexual Wellbeing Aotearoa(external link)
+Speak to your healthcare provider, find a menopause specialist or clinic for advice, research the issue and check out information available from organisations such as Age Concern(external link) and Sexual Wellbeing Aotearoa(external link).

 If you sense a change in your own desire, or that of your partner, don't assume they aren't interested in you any more.
 Sexual desire can be affected by medications, chronic illness, changes in your body including hormone depletion, and poor general or mental health.
-But lowered drive or desire does not have to be normal, or expected, so seek the advice of your GP if you have any questions.
+But lowered drive or desire does not have to be normal, or expected, so seek the advice of your healthcare provider if you have any questions.
+There is a lot of useful information on this page – sexual problems and talking to your doctor.

 It might also be helpful to talk to a therapist, either alone or together.
 Find someone who has training in helping people with sexual problems.